 Closed meetings due to the need for confidentiality of personnel records Uses consensus decision-making processes.

-Meets Tuesday at 8:30 am as needed in MS - 122
+Meets Friday at noon as needed in MS - 122

 The Minimum Qualifications/Equivalency Committee is established in order to maintain consistency in the application of the certification process for minimum qualifications at Lassen Community College.